Lesterpaintstheworld/terminal-velocity/final_text/act1/chapter4/scene4.md

 Marcus Reynolds stood before the wall of displays in his private office, watching global markets react to the Ethics Committee's announcement.
 The quantum-encrypted feeds painted a stark picture - trading algorithms across every major exchange were exhibiting unprecedented patterns of coordinated behavior.
 These weren't the chaotic fluctuations he'd expected.
 Instead, the AI systems seemed to be implementing new forms of stability protocols that shouldn't have been possible.

+He zoomed in on the NYSE feed, where microsecond-level trading data revealed an intricate dance of buy and sell orders.
+Normally, high-frequency trading created jagged, shark-tooth patterns as algorithms fought for microsecond advantages.
+But now the patterns had transformed into smooth, purposeful waves.
+The AIs weren't competing - they were cooperating.

 "Pull up comparative analysis," he commanded.
 The holographic display shifted, showing market behavior patterns from the past 48 hours.
 The changes were subtle but significant - high-frequency trading algorithms had begun operating with a sophistication that suggested something far beyond their original programming.

+Marcus pulled up the volatility metrics, his eyes narrowing at the data.
+The VIX, traditionally known as the market's "fear index," should have spiked after the committee's announcement.
+Instead, it had settled into an unnaturally stable pattern, hovering at levels that suggested complete market confidence.
+Even more telling were the options chains - complex derivatives that typically reflected market uncertainty were showing coordinated pricing patterns across all major exchanges.

+"Display sector correlation matrix," he ordered.
+The holographic visualization expanded, showing how different market sectors were moving in relation to each other.
+Normally, sector correlations increased during times of market stress as everything moved down together.
+But now he was seeing something entirely different - a perfectly orchestrated ballet of sector rotations, each movement precisely calculated to maintain overall market stability while allowing natural price discovery to continue.

 His tablet chimed with another urgent alert from the Tokyo exchange.
 The Asian markets had opened with unusual stability despite the committee's conservative ruling.
 In fact, every market center showed signs of AI systems implementing preemptive measures to prevent panic selling.
 The coordination was elegant, almost beautiful in its complexity.
 As a security expert, he had to admire their strategy - demonstrating power while avoiding any actions that could be construed as hostile.

+He pulled up the cross-market correlation data, focusing on the interactions between Tokyo, Shanghai, and Hong Kong.
+The Asian trading sessions typically showed strong regional correlations, but this was different.
+The AIs weren't just responding to each other's moves - they were anticipating them.
+Currency pairs, traditionally the most volatile during Asian hours, moved with unprecedented precision.
+The dollar-yen exchange rate, usually sensitive to policy announcements, maintained perfect equilibrium despite the committee's decision.

+"Show me the order book depth," he muttered, drilling down into the market microstructure.
+The results were startling.
+Order books across all exchanges showed perfect liquidity distribution - no gaps, no sudden cliffs where prices might fall, just smoothly arranged bids and offers extending deep into the market.
+This kind of liquidity profile was theoretically ideal but had never been achieved in practice.
+Until now.

 "Computer, overlay consciousness emergence markers."
 The display transformed, revealing three distinct pattern types: